Te Tai Tokerau Water

 Members of the Trust at a local community meeting in Kaikohe

-The Trust has received $68m from the PGF to complete the first stage of the project.
+The Trust received $68m from the PGF to progress theses projects.
 Of this, $8.5m is in the form of a grant, the rest is a loan.
-The next stage of development, which will see the schemes in both regions enlarged, would be funded by the successful implementation of stage one.

 A study of the potential economic impacts of the proposed schemes has shown they could create up to 440 new jobs and lift the value of output in the Mid North by $178m.
 The Kaipara scheme could create up to 437 new jobs and lift the value of output in the region by $220m.